girishkuniyal/Soduku-solver/README.md

 #How to Run and Contribute
-Now our my focus is to provide GUI version of our program so Qt Creater is used by our project.Open qt project/Soduku-Sovler in Qt creater and start developing.
+Now our main focus is to provide GUI version of our program so Qt Creater is used by our project.Open qt project/Soduku-Sovler in Qt creater and start developing.

 1) Contribution in creating binary for Window and create window Qt project.
 I want GUI in window also.(Because this qt project GUI is for linux version only).